space928/Shaders-For-Scientific-Visualisation/docs/source/writing-shader-templates.rst

 .. option:: name

     The name of the shader template.
+This should only consist of characters valid in filenames and should not contain spaces.

 .. option:: --author